kaitejohnson/cityforecasts/README.md

 For the NYC data, we have daily data so $t$ is measured in days, whereas for the Texas data, $t$ is measured in weeks.

+## Additional models
+The above model estimates a hierarchical dynamic GAM, which contains both a GAM component and an autoregressive component.
+We can additionally fit a more traditional hierarchical GAM (with no autoregression but with tensor product splines to jointly estimate across location and time) as well as a vector ARIMA without a spline component.
+Eventually, we can also mash everything together and estimate a hierarchical GAM with a multivariante vector autoregression.
+These will be areas of future work.